davidcarlisle/umathtest/README.md

 ### DOTSB change

-adjust the initial check so that it accepts
+Adjust the initial check so that it accepts
 \coprod reported as \mathchar or \Umathchar luatex 0.89 reports \Umathchar even if the original definition used \mathchardef